lethang7794/aws-sa-associate-saac03/0000-notes/2100-IAC_CLOUDFORMATION.md

 ![Alt text](<images/Screenshot from 2023-10-13 20-59-08.png>)
 Cfn Stack Roles - Overview

-> ⚠️ The identity creating the stack doesn't need permissions for resources.
+> [!NOTE] ⚠️ The identity creating the stack doesn't need permissions for resources.
 >
 > It only needs permissions for:
 >